Goodnestone Festival August 25th-29th 2022

 Please enclose a SAE

-Tickets will also be sold on the door subject to availability
+Tickets for concerts will be available on the door subject to availability.

 For further details regarding any concert please call 01304 841826

 A musical extravaganza based on Lewis Carroll's book, with music by Graham Patterson (aka Graham Titus)

 Graham Patterson & Stephen Banfield (piano duet), James Hodgson (narrator)